 VBAC Intrapartum Management - Women and Newborn Health.
-Quick recognition of PPH, along with identification of its cause and initiation of treatment, can avoid serious morbidity and mortality.
 Exploration of the uterus to detect dehisced scar after a vaginal birth is not advisable. be read in conjunction with the Disclaimer at the beginning of this manual.

 Postpartum hemorrhage Manual or surgical repositioning of the uterus.
 Uterotonics for at least 24 hours.
 Antibioticoprophylaxis.
 Manual exploration of uterine cavity.
 Retained products.